 Image by Fabrice Monteiro.

 Knowing, honoring and reviving our food heritage are vital to our successful food futures.
 We consider this topic crucial, so have dedicated a full day of Amorevore to exploring the Future of Heritage.

 Music is indeed the food of love, and what food festival celebrating the love of food would be complete without it?

-Amorevore will feature Ibiza’s extraordinary DJs, acoustic live music curated by Sofar Sounds Ibiza on our main stage and a special musical treat for those dining at the Feasts.
+Amorevore will feature Ibiza’s extraordinary DJs, and acoustic live music curated by Sofar Sounds Ibiza on our main stage.

 Ibiza’s art scene is booming with a host of art galleries, street art, pop-up exhibitions, artist studios and art festivals.
 Food and art go hand in hand – food is in itself art, and this will be celebrated at Amorevore.

-Edible Art Gardens and Mandalas will beautify our main festival site, as well as captivating imagery that tells the story of small-scale farmers around the world in the We Feed the World Exhibition.
+Bespoke land art pieces will beautify our main festival site, as well as captivating imagery that tells the story of small-scale farmers around the world in the We Feed the World Exhibition.